 Your doctor will routinely prescribe two medications.
 The first is used to gently clean the ear canal and remove debris and infection.
 The second medication is a combination preparation that kills either bacteria, fungi, or parasites.
 These medications usually contain an anti-inflammatory preparation to soothe the ear also.
 Occasionally your doctor will prescribe oral medication to clear up the infection and to decrease the inflammation in the ear canal.

 Once we clean the ears we place this medication in the ear using the premeasured single-dose tube.
-It contains three ingredients that are beneficial to clear up the infection and sooth the ear.
+It contains three ingredients that are beneficial to clear up the infection, both bacterial and fungal, and also sooth the ear.
 That is all you have to do for one week.
 In one week we recheck the ear to make sure the infection is getting under control, then we place another tube of medication in the ear.
 If your pet has no underlying problems as described above the infection is usually cleared up, and you don’t need to clean and medicate the ears daily.
 The ears are not cleaned again until 45 days have passed.

 In some pets the ears are so inflamed that its painful to clean the ears.
 In these severe cases we use sedation and flushing.
 A warm cleansing solution is used to remove debris and infection from deep within the ear canal by flushing action only.
 These ears are painful and we need to go gently so as not to cause more pain and damage to an already severely inflamed ear canal.

 This ear has had recurring infections for so long that it is no longer possible to clean the external ear canal.
 The canal is swollen shut, infected and very painful.
 The only adequate remedy in this case is surgical correction to completely remove the ear canal.
-It is extensive surgery and requires a surgeon with specialized training and expertise.
+This surgery is called a total ear canal ablation.
+This surgery requires a surgeon with specialized training and expertise.
 The goal of long term ear care is to never let the disease progress to this point.